giardb/giardb/README.md

 ### Hi there 👋

-I'm a Software developer using with React/Typescript and Golang.
+I'm a Software developer using React/Typescript and Golang.

 <!--
 **giardb/giardb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.